 All visitors, including blue badge holders, are required to pay to park.
 We recommend booking in advance.
 Parking is £4 when booked in advance or £6 on the day.

-A network of pathways run around our grounds making it accessible for visitors who may have some special requirements.
+There are a variety of ways for people to access and explore our 150-acre site including a network of pathways that run around our grounds making them accessible for visitors who may have some special access requirements.

 Whilst visitors are welcome to bring their own mobility aids to use, many visitors choose to hire a mobility scooter or wheelchair from us for the duration of their visit.
-Mobility Scooters can be hired at a charge of £5 for the day, and wheelchairs for a donation of your choice.
+Mobility Scooters can be hired at a daily charge, and wheelchairs for a donation of your choice.

-We have a limited number of each available, so we advise pre-booking these online ahead of your visit.
+We have a limited number of each available, so we advise booking these online ahead of your visit.

 Please note, dogs are unable to accompany visitors on their mobility scooter.
 If you are visiting with your dog, please ensure there is another member of your party responsible for them whilst on site.

 Our Changing Places Toilet is located in the Remembrance Centre, where there is level access.
 The toilet features a ceiling hoist system, height adjustable changing bench and wash basin, shower, privacy screen and easily accessible toilet.
 The toilet is accessed by a RADAR toilet key.
 You can borrow a key at the Welcome Desk if you haven't got one of your own.